casey-mott/flask-ui-ml-model-eval/README.md

 python application.py
 ```

-Once application has been launched, it will be hosted locally on your machine, accessible here:
+Once application has been launched, it will be hosted locally on your machine, accessible here.
+(Performance is best in Chrome)
 ```
 http://0.0.0.0:80/
 ```